Some of the great GNU/Linux distributions

-Since the fork Devuan has gained a lot of attention and the projected has managed to reach their goals with the latest release of Devuan 2.1 ASCII.
+Since the fork Devuan has gained a lot of attention and the project has managed to reach their goals with the release of Devuan 2.1 ASCII.

 Because of the controversial nature of systemd the Devuan project has committed themselves to Init Freedom.

 Init Freedom is about restoring a sane approach to

 PID1, one that respects diversity and freedom of choice.